diepnguyenhoang/my_website/_docs/assignments/week04.md

 	![](../images/week04/fusion12.jpg)

 	As a *Circular pattern* window pops up, I do step by step as the guideline.
 First, for the *Object*, I select the 3 sides of the slot.
 Second, for the *Center Point*, I select the big circle.
 Then, I select Full for the *Angular Spacing* because I want the slots go around the circle.
 Finally, I choose 4 for the *Quantity*

 	![](../images/week04/fusion13.jpg)

 	Now I have 4 slots on the big circle.
 But at the 3 new slots we need to trim the unwanted parts on the cirle to make it a slot.

 	![](../images/week04/fusion14.jpg)

 	Since I make constraint for the first slot, so other slots duplicated from that will also constraint.
 To check that, I go to *Change parameters* and change the slot height as 9mm.
 When I back to the sketch, the slot height of other slot is also changed to 9mm (click on the height, press D - as Measurement, and drag it to see)

 	![](../images/week04/fusion15.jpg)

-11. Now I move on to draw another part (a pillar for the pen holder) I **draw a rectangle** with 25mm width and 150mm height
+11. Now I move on to draw another part (a pillar for the pen holder).
+I **draw a rectangle** with 25mm width and 150mm height

 	![](../images/week04/fusion16.jpg)

 12. On this rectangle, I also need to have slots (5 in total).
 So the steps will be quite similar as making slots for the circle above.
 I first draw a small rectangle, but this time, I put the name of the parameter I define before to the dimensions instead of the number.

 	![](../images/week04/fusion17.jpg)